NaturalIntelligence/imglab/README.md

 **Other features are**:

-* Designed specially for dlib users.
+* Special attention for dlib users.
 You can easily adjust the order of parts / landmarks/ featurepoints.
 * Opensource and free forever.
 * You can draw feature points, shapes (circle, rectangle, polygon).
-Other shapes like ellipse, line, curves will be added in future.
+Other shapes like ellipse, line, curves will be added in future on demand.
 * Small project file so it can be shared over the mail.
-* Import / Export data in multiple formats (Currently dlib XML, and pts format is supported)
-* You can export the data in your desire format
+In [निम्न (Nimn)](http://nimn.in) data format
+* Multiple formats are supported
   * dlib XML
   * dlib pts
   * Pascal VOC